Reasoning Path Divergence: A New Metric and Curation Strategy to Unlock LLM Diverse Thinking: Experiments

 \textit{2.
 Comparison of diversity selection metrics (all using a 1P3S structure).} \begin{itemize}[leftmargin=8mm] \item \textbf{Random 1P3S:} A naive multi-solution approach.
 We randomly select 100 problems and use 3 randomly chosen solutions for each. \item \textbf{LLM Selection:} An LLM is prompted to select 100 problems and generate 3 diverse solutions for each. \item \textbf{Raw Embedding (Raw Emb.) :} We select the 100 problems and 3 corresponding solutions that maximize diversity based on the cosine distance between the embeddings of the full answer texts. \item \textbf{Summary Embedding (Summary Emb.):} We select data by maximizing the cosine distance between embeddings of AI-generated answer summaries for 100 problems and their 3 solutions. \end{itemize}

+\textit{3.
+Comparison against unfiltered data quantity.} \begin{itemize}[leftmargin=8mm] \item \textbf{Unfiltered (1P16S):} To validate the necessity of our data curation and filtering pipeline, we implement a baseline utilizing all 16 available solutions per problem without any selection.
+To ensure a fair comparison controlled for the total computational budget (i.e., identical gradient update steps), we utilize a dataset of 3,600 samples (225 problems $\times$ 16 solutions) and fine-tune for 1 epoch.
+This matches the total training iterations of our main experiments (300 samples $\times$ 12 epochs), allowing us to determine whether diversity-driven filtering yields better results than simply maximizing data quantity. \end{itemize}

 \textbf{Implementation Details.} We fine-tune the Qwen3-4B-Base model using supervised fine-tuning with 4-bit QLoRA (rank=16, alpha=32).
-The model is trained for 12 epochs in BF16 precision on NVIDIA H20 GPUs.
+For our primary experiments (300 samples), the model is trained for 12 epochs.
+In comparisons involving larger datasets (e.g., the unfiltered baseline with 3,600 samples or scalability ablations), we adjust the training duration to 1 epoch to ensure the total number of gradient updates remains comparable.
+Training is conducted in BF16 precision on NVIDIA H20 GPUs.
 We use the AdamW optimizer with a batch size of 16 and a cosine learning rate scheduler, peaking at $5 \times 10^{-5}$.
 For inference, we use nucleus sampling (temperature=0.6, top\_p=0.95) with maximum generation lengths tailored to each benchmark (14K for AIME24, 10K for MATH500, 8K for Olympiad).
 To ensure statistical robustness, we report average scores over multiple runs (4 for AIME24/MATH500, 2 for Olympiad).